 Theme – In space!

 In Gaia Project, you play as one of 14 factions.
 They are set to colonize the universe, comprised of seven basic planet types, but only one kind is habitable for your faction.
-The other planets must be terraformed for their liking.
+The other planets must be terraformed to your liking.

-On top of that, there are Gaia planets that can be used by everyone and transdimensional planets, which must first be transformed into Gaia planets with a large project – Gaia Project.
+On top of that, there are Gaia planets that can be used by everyone and transdimensional planets, which must first be transformed into Gaia planets by undertaking a large project – Gaia Project.